dfbarrero/ecCourse/assignments/parameters/parameters.md

 ## One-max problem with inspyred

-Copy or download the following script, which implements the one-max problem with a basic Genetic Algorithm.
+Copy or [download](code/onemax.py) the following script, which implements the one-max problem with a basic Genetic Algorithm implemented with inspyred.
 All the relevant algorithm parameters are contained in variables defined in the begining of the script.

-(code/onemax.py)

 ```Python
 from random import Random